Moving Tips: Things to Think About Before You Move

 Moving in with your significant other is something that shouldn't really be rushed.
 Take time to get over your honeymoon phase, get to know each other, and get a sense of each others' quirks and living habits.

 - Move the furniture around.
 This is a cheap (and by cheap I mean free) way to give your place a new look and feel.
-Work together to set up the new arrangement.
+Work together to set up a new arrangement.

 - Buy new furniture.
 Okay, before you do this do some research first and have an idea of what you'd like to buy.
 Shopping for furniture blind will inevitably lead to arguments and buyer's remorse.
 There's no excuse for not knowing what kind of furniture you want (and for what price) when you have the internet!
 Don't get swindled!